AllenInstitute/scrattch/README.md

 ## Installation

-**We strongly encourage the use of docker to the `scrattch` suite.** In particular, several functions in `scrattch.taxonomy` and `scrattch.mapping` have known issues in certain R environments.
+**We strongly encourage the use of docker to install the `scrattch` suite.** In particular, several functions in `scrattch.taxonomy` and `scrattch.mapping` have known issues in certain R environments.
 That said, we provide options for installing and running R in both a docker environment and through standard R approaches.

 ### Using docker (RECOMMENDED)